ssl-hep/ServiceX/helm/docs/development/architecture.md

 SQLAlchemy as an ORM (with Alembic and Flask-Migrate for schema changes).
 No other microservices communicate with the database.

+The database schema used to store information is shown below:
 ![Schema](../img/sx-schema.png)

 ### DID Finder